 - 1. Endangered Species Take Authorization through one of the following processes or approvals: - a.
 Individual Take Permit through Section 7 of the Federal Endangered Species Act; - b.
-Take authorization issued by the U.S. Fish & Wildlife Service via a Habitat Conservation Plan (confer Federal Endangered Species Act Section 10(a)(1)(b)); or - c.
-Section 2080.1 authorization from California Department of Fish and Wildlife. - 2.
+Take authorization issued by the U.S. Fish & Wildlife Service via a Habitat Conservation Plan (confer Federal Endangered Species Act Section 10(a)(1)(b)); or - Section 2080.1 authorization from California Department of Fish and Wildlife. - 2.
 Federal and state permits for impacts to waters of the U.S., including the following: - a.
 Section 404 Permit issued by the U.S. Army Corps of Engineers - Section 1602 Streambed Alteration Agreement required from the California Department of Fish and Wildlife for any channel modifications - 4.
 Section 401 Water Quality Certification or a waiver thereof from the Regional Water Quality Control Board, pursuant to the federal Clean Water Act - National Pollutant Discharge Elimination System General Construction Permit from the State Water Resources Control Board - 6.
 National Pollutant Discharge Elimination System Municipal Storm Water Permit Compliance

-Other permits, approvals, and agreements with government agencies or districts (e.g., City of San Diego, San Diego Gas and Electric, California Department of Transportation) are outside the framework and control of these Campus Guidelines.
+Other permits, approvals, and agreements with government agencies or districts (e.g., City of San Diego, San Diego Gas and Electric, California Department of Transportation) are outside the framework and control of the Implementation Plan.

-Modifications to these Guidelines
+Modifications to this Plan

-It is anticipated that certain changes or modifications to the Guidelines' text and exhibits may be necessary during development of the campus.
-Changes to the Guidelines will be consistent with the CSU's major and minor Master Plan modification process.
-Revisions to these Guidelines will require approval from the University Architect.
+It is anticipated that certain changes or modifications to the Implementation Plan text and exhibits may be necessary during development of the site.
+Changes to the Implementation Plan will be consistent with the CSU's major and minor Master Plan modification process.
+Revisions to the Implementation Plan will require approval from the University Architect.